aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 A: That helps.

-Q: I was drawn to coconut cream automatically, and just lots of fat that I would get down here on the street at rawsome.
+Q: I was drawn to coconut cream automatically, and just lots of fat that I would get down here on the street at Rawesome.

 A: The vinegar, the raw unpasteurized apple cider vinegar has the same amino acids that they use in chelation therapy.
 Why don't they use vinegar for chelation therapy?
 Because there's no money in it.